The Golden Akita Retriever is a hybrid breed of dog that combines a Golden Retriever with the Japanese Akita.

-They are strong and can be slightly stubborn in nature, so experience of handling a dog will prove to be essential.
+They are strong and can be slightly stubborn, so the experience of handling a dog will prove to be essential.

 However, that is not all.

-You should also be aware that this breed has a rather large appetite, and that adds up to a hefty food bill throughout the course of a year.
+You should also be aware that this breed has a rather large appetite, and that adds up to a hefty food bill throughout a year.

 They also require a lot of exercise to not only get them fit and healthy but also to avoid them getting bored.

-So, prior to purchasing your new puppy, perhaps keep these key points in mind.
+So, before purchasing your new puppy, perhaps keep these key points in mind.